June 28th, 2023

 The King of Rock N Roll is the nickname of notable icon Elvis Presley.
 Elvis resided in Memphis, Tennessee at his 13.8-acre mansion with his wife Lisa Marie Presley.
 This gorgeous home and mansion is called Graceland and is listed on the National Registrar of Historic Places.
 Opened as a museum in 1982 and declared a Historical Landmark in 2006, Graceland is the second most-visited house in the United States following the White House.
 This beautiful property is worth the visit where you can view his home, gardens, and airplane while learning about his life.
 Sadly Elvis passed away on the grounds in 1977 and is currently buried on the property.
 While Elvis may no longer be with us, his legacy will continue to live on.

 If you are going to college or have school-aged children, the education in Tennessee is one of the best reasons to move for.
 Home to one of the most prestigious universities in the area, Vanderbilt University is a Southern Ivy League school and is one of the top research institutions in the world.
 The University of Tennessee, University of Memphis, Belmont University, and The University of the South, are just some of the many other highly regarded institutions that Tennessee has.
-If your kids are still in public or private school, then no worries there.
+No worries there if your kids are still in public or private school.
 The state has top-ranking school districts to choose from including Germantown, Johnson City Schools, Greeneville City Schools, and Oak Ridge School District.
-If one thing is for certain, your kids will be highly educated when living in Tennessee.
+If one thing is certain, your kids will be highly educated in Tennessee.

 Not only are the schools in the area highly sought after, but Tennessee even offers free college!
 It sounds too good to be true right?
 But we promise that it is.
 If you have a child that graduates from a Tennessee high school, then your kid will have the chance to attend a Tennessee community college for free.
 The Tennessee Promise Program is a scholarship and mentoring program that provides an amazing opportunity for students that want to attend a community or technical college close to home.
-Any high school senior that graduates and who is a Tennessee resident are eligible for this program.
-This scholarship can be used at one of the thirteen community colleges or twenty-seven technical colleges in the state.
+Any high school senior who graduates and who is a Tennessee resident is eligible for this program.
+This scholarship can be used at one of the state's thirteen community colleges or twenty-seven technical colleges.
 While attending a university can be a huge financial burden, this is a great opportunity for anyone who wants to avoid taking out a student loan.
 Hopefully, other states will follow in Tennessee’s footsteps and start to offer similar programs for our nation’s youth.

 Music is not the only thing that Tennessee residents can write well.
 In fact, Tennessee is home to many famous literary writers who made a huge impact on American literature.
-Fiction, nonfiction, and poetry were all created by writers from this southern state.
+Writers from this southern state all created fiction, nonfiction, and poetry.
 James Agee, May Justice, Shelby Foote, Allen Tate, Peter Taylor, and Caroline Gordon are some of the many literary legends in Tennessee.
 Inspiring many, the works of these writers continue to be read to this day.
 Not only home to famous writers but the Tennessee University of the South continually publishes “The Sewanee Review,” which is the oldest periodical of its kind in the United States.
 If you love reading and writing, maybe you will become inspired by the natural beauty in the area to write the next big literary work.

 When moving to a new place it is important to be up to date on the traditions and laws of the area.
 While many laws may be outdated and make no sense, Tennessee has a number of weird laws that are still active today.
-So in case you are stopped by the police, we have provided you with a shortlist of some of the strange laws in the state that are still in existence as you read this article.
+So in case the police stop you, we have provided you with a shortlist of some of the strange laws in the state that are still in existence as you read this article.